- What is a codependent parent

 They may have experienced abuse of some form in their childhood.

-Conflicts between parents that cause feelings of self-blame and threat in childhood are also found to be related to developing this trait8.
+Conflicts between parents that cause feelings of self-blame and threat in childhood are also related to developing this trait.8

-It is possible that grown children from these families may have developed “learned helplessness” in childhood, leading them to become preoccupied with their own children’s lives when they become adults.
+Grown children from these families may have developed “learned helplessness” in childhood, leading them to become preoccupied with their children’s lives when they become adults.

 Gender